stanleymho/CourseProject/README.md

 ### 1.2.
 Implementation

 _tweetscollect_ uses the [Twitter's standard search API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets) to query against a mixture of the recent and popular tweets for the past 7 days for a given topic.
 Each API call returns a limited number of tweets, and multiple paginations are involved in order to collect all the tweets across 7 days.
 After all the tweets are collected, the tweets are sorted and further reduced to include only the date, text, language, favorite count, and retweeted count.
-At the end, the resulting tweets are written out to a file in json format.
+At the end, the resulting tweets are written out to a file in json format following a [schema](/schema/tweets-schema.json).

 ### 1.3.
 Usage